Carreau/phd-dissertation/parts/roleofactin.rst

     :width: 70%

     Electron microscope view of the actin cortex in rat cell.
-The inset show a periodicity of ~5nm in filaments characteristic of actin.
+The inset show a periodicity of ~5nm in filaments characteristic for actin.
 Scale bars are 100nm, inset 50 nm.
 Extracted from :cite:`Morone2006b`.

 We saw through the bud scar of budding yeast that the full cytoskeleton could